-We Had Plans For Throop Site Before It Was Part of the U.S. There wouldn't be a Caltech for another 150 years, but when we got a call in the 18th century to fix the window in Room 301, we dispatched two of our best men on a pioneering expedition.
+We Had Plans For Throop Site Before It Was Part of the U.S.

+There wouldn't be a Caltech for another 150 years, but when we got a call in the 18th century to fix the window in Room 301, we dispatched two of our best men on a pioneering expedition.
 They never found Room 301, but they did find a remarkable water works perfect for constructing a scientific institution around.
 Our two men, struggling against their own incompetence, successfully surveyed Throop site and sketched out preliminary plans for steam tunnels, all for a modest consulting fee, per diem and advanced seniority.
 Today B\$G workers may be found throughout the world, but don't expect to find one when you want to.
-They're men with a mission and men of vision.
+Decapitation as a means to more nearly perfect workers.